Ratstail91/Toy/quick-start-guide.md

 var s = "Hello world";
 ```

+See [Reserved Keywords](#reserved-keywords) for a list of keywords that can't be used as a name.

 ## Compounds

 Larger containers of data are available - arrays and dictionaries.
 Arrays are collections of data stored sequentially, while dictionaries are hash-maps of key-value pairs: